archaeothommy/chronochrt/README.md

     comprehensibility
 -   Years in BCE must be negative - that’s all you need to care about dates
--   Handling of unsecure dates
+-   Handling of insecure dates
 -   Handling of gaps, e.g. abandonment phases of sites
 -   Optional text labels
 -   Optional image labels to e.g. display key finds or show typological developments
 -   Geoms for the chronological chart and image labels
--   Export of the chronological chart in various file formats (raster and vector graphics)
+-   Export of the chronological chart in different file formats (raster and vector graphics)
 -   Easy customisation of the chronological chart
 -   Based on the [tidyverse](https://www.tidyverse.org/): Seamless